-An in-depth study of a specific topic selected in consultation with faculty directing the study.
+An in-depth study of a specific topic, selected in consultation with the faculty member directing the study.

 Prerequisite: Department permission

 Topics will vary from semester to semester and will be announced with pre-registration information.
 In this course, students will acquire expertise in a specialized field of communication.